ZuriCoin/ZuriCoin/README.md

 We would support Youtubers with 1000 Zuri Coin.(Your video needs to have up to a Thousand views)

-We would support anyone who believes in the version of Zuri Coin and Who in one way or the other supports Zuri Coin - with 50 Zuri Coin
+We would support anyone who believes in the version of Zuri Coin and Who in one way or the other supports Zuri Coin -  50 Zuri Coin

 We believe in the power of building Communities.